Gonduls/ing-sw-2022-longo-mole-negro/deliveries/CommunicationProtocol/Communication protocol.md

     1. SWAP_STUDENT_CARD_ENTRANCE //CardRelated
     1. SWAP_STUDENT_ENTRANCE_TABLE //CardRelated
  - (opt) AssistantCardValue: the assistant card played (only in type 1)
- - (opt) Color: the  firstcolor chosen (2,3,7,8,10,11)
+ - (opt) Color: the  first color chosen (2,3,7,8,10,11)
  - (opt) Island index: the island chosen in (9)
  - (opt) MoveAmount: the movement done by mother nature in (4)
  - (opt) Color2: the second color chosen in (10,11)
  - (opt) ActivatedCard: specifies which card is being activated in (6)
- - (opt) Cloud index: the cloud choosen in (5)
+ - (opt) Cloud index: the cloud chosen in (5)

 #### Possible responses

  - Nack: if the event was illegal at the moment it was sent or if it had illegal arguments
- - Messages from 1.11 to 1.21 rappresent the type of message that will be received by all clients if the event was successful
+ - Messages from 1.11 to 1.26 represent the type of message that will be received by all clients if the event was successful
+ - Ack: if the event was legal and the model updates triggered by the move are ended.

-### 1.25.
+### 1.28.
 EndGame

 This message is sent from the server to all clients in a room when the game ends, communicating the winners of the game.
 No ties exist, there can be multiple winners instead.